Updated: Mar 27

 The Wild Thing Pose in yoga works on strength, flexibility and balance.
 It’s a challenging posture due to the requirement to balance on one arm, open the chest, and transition by flipping over from Downward Facing Dog.

-Since the Wild Thing Pose is often used a transition in a vinyasa flow class it can leave you feeling confused as to how to approach the posture and build the required strength and flexibility around the shoulders.
+Since the Wild Thing Pose is often used as a transition in a vinyasa flow class it can leave you feeling confused about how to approach the posture and build the required strength and flexibility around the shoulders.

 In this blog we’ll explore a progressive vinyasa yoga sequence to help you learn and develop the Wild Thing Pose with variations for beginners.

 Practice along with my yoga sequence building up to the Wild Thing Pose.